wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/automation/automation-solution-startstopvm-psworkflow.md

 [AZURE.INCLUDE [automation-azurechinacloud-environment-parameter](../includes/automation-azurechinacloud-environment-parameter.md)]
 ## Installing the solution
+<a id="installing-the-solution"></a>

 ### 1. Install the runbooks

-After downloading the runbooks, you can import them using the procedure in [Importing a Runbook](http://msdn.microsoft.com/zh-cn/library/dn643637.aspx#ImportRunbook).
+After downloading the runbooks, you can import them using the procedure in [Importing a Runbook](/documentation/articles/automation-creating-importing-runbook#ImportRunbook).

 ### 2. Review the description and requirements
 The runbooks include commented help text that includes a description and required assets.
 You can also get the same information from this article.